What is a Doula?

 Doulas provide non-medical, emotional, physical, and informational support during different life transitions.

-Supports expectant caregivers and families before, during, and immediately after labor by providing comfort techniques, advocacy, and guidance.
+Support caregivers and families before, during, and immediately after labour by providing comfort techniques, advocacy, and guidance.

-Offers support across the reproductive journey, including fertility, pregnancy, birth, miscarriage, abortion, and loss.
+Offers support across the reproductive journey, including fertility, pregnancy, birth, miscarriage, abortion, or loss.

 Specializes in compassionate care for families experiencing pregnancy or infant loss.